yzhang87/CNTK/Documentation/Documents/Codestyle.md

 * Case labels
 * Access control specifiers.

+Function declarations with long parameter lists may be split over multiple lines.
+The paramerter declaration on the split lines should be indented to the opening parenthesis of the function declaration.
+Calls to functions with long parameter lists may be split over multiple lines, the split lines should be indented to the opening parenthesis of the associated function statement.

-Code is written using Allman or BSD Unix style braces.
+Code is written using [Allman or BSD Unix style braces](https://en.wikipedia.org/wiki/Indent_style#Allman_style).
 This style puts the brace associated with a control statement on the next line, indented to the same level as the control statement.
 Statements within the braces are indented to the next level.

 Braces are mandatory and must not be omitted even when the body of the block has only a single line.